Jerusalem artichoke, Helianthus tuberosus hero image

 Botanical description Jerusalem artichoke, Helianthus tuberosus

-Jerusalem artichoke is a plant that can grow to be quite large, up to 3 meters.
-With its cheerful, sunflower-like, yellow flowers, it is an asset to any garden.
-But for us the most interesting are the underground tubers.
-These are round to oval in shape with an erratically shaped skin.
-They range in colour from yellow to orange-red.
+Jerusalem artichoke is a plant that can grow quite large, up to three metres.
+With its cheerful, sunflower-like yellow flowers, it is an asset to any garden.
+But for us, the underground tubers are the most interesting part.
+These are round to oval in shape with an erratically formed skin.
+They vary in colour from yellow to orange-red.

-The stems are not or little branched with alternating and, more upward, opposite broad, lanceolate leaves.
-The previously mentioned flowers are usually up to 8 cm in diameter with 12 to 20 ray florets.
-The flowers generally do not yield seeds.
+The stems display little or no branching with alternate leaves at the bottom and, more upward, opposite broad lanceolate leaves.
+The flowers are usually up to 8 cm in diameter with twelve to twenty ray florets.
+They generally do not yield seeds.

 Interesting facts

-Jerusalem artichoke proliferates itself rather easily.
-If you have it in your garden, its therefore advisable to eat it often or plant it in a limited piece of ground or large container.
+Jerusalem artichoke spreads quite easily.
+If you have it in your garden, it is therefore advisable to eat it often or plant it in a defined area or large container.

-During the Second World War, many people owed their survival to this plant.
-This strong and fast growing plant was very popular as a food in those days.
+During the Second World War, many people owed their survival to Jerusalem artichoke.
+This strong and fast-growing plant was popular as food then.
+The taste is somewhat similar to that of artichoke, hence the folk name that refers to it.

 It's not allowed to copy content of this website